HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 where `ω` is the vector of scores on leaves, and `T` is the number of leaves.

+Here is the article: [Light GBM model vs XGBoost Model Parameter Tuning and Examples](https://pyligent.github.io/2019-08-20-lightGBM_XGBoost/) to show hyperparameters in XGBoost.

 ## D. LightGBM

 LightGBM (LGBM) model is a relatively new model.
 Rather than **level-wise** tree growth in regular decision tree algorithms (credit from [here](https://github.com/Microsoft/LightGBM/blob/master/docs/)),